panditdhamdhere/Compose/README.md

 1. ### Compose makes diamonds

    A diamond contract is a smart contract that utilizes for its functionality other smart contracts called facets.
 Functionality of facets can be added, replaced or removed from a diamond contract.
-This enables people to build modular, composable smart contract systems that can be incrementally developed and deployed.
+This enables people to build modular, composable smart contract systems, diamonds, that can be incrementally developed and deployed.
 [ERC-2535 Diamonds](https://eips.ethereum.org/EIPS/eip-2535) is the standard for diamond contracts.

    Compose is specifically designed to help users develop and deploy [diamond contracts](https://eips.ethereum.org/EIPS/eip-2535).
 A major part of this project is creating an onchain diamond factory that makes it easy to deploy diamonds that use facets provided by this library and elsewhere.